eugene7505/VEiP/README.md

 * Computation of the level of opacity
 * Synthesis of an optimal insertion function that maximizes opacity level

-VEiP is distributed under BSD 3-Clause license.
+VEiP was developed by Yi-Chin Wu while she was a postdoc with the University of Michigan, Ann Arbor, and the University of California, Berkeley.
+It is distributed under BSD 3-Clause license.
 As of Dec.
 2016, this repository is no longer updated.
 The current version of VEiP can be found at https://gitlab.eecs.umich.edu/M-DES-tools.

-##Access, Modify, Build
+## Access, Modify, Build
 To access, modify, build, and use the code, follow the instructions below:

 1) Install git if it is not already installed.